-My husband’s mission at last year’s Spokane Bike Swap was to find a “blue bike” for our son, whose fourth birthday was only a week later.
+My husband’s mission the first time he went to Spokane Bike Swap was to find a “blue bike” for our son, whose fourth birthday was only a week later.
 Luckily, he did: a used 16” bike with new tires for only $40 – and it came with a new kid’s helmet.

 “It’s a tricky subject because you don’t know how fast your kid is going to grow.
 It’s best to get a bike that’s on the slightly bigger size, so the child will have space to grow into it,” says Randall.
 “I always try to get a kid on the biggest bike that can fit them.
 Bikes hold their value well.
 If it’s only used a couple of seasons and kept in good shape, you can trade it up for the next size.”